amrvac/amrvac/doc/par.md

 For MHD, we implemented the possibility to use a splitting strategy following Tanaka, where a time-invariant background magnetic field is handled exactly, so that one solves for perturbed magnetic field components instead.
-This method work only with HLL or TVDLF schemes and non CT divb cleaning methods in the current implementation.
+This method works with HLLD, HLL and TVDLF flux and with all divb cleaning methods except the CT method.
 The magnetic field splitting is activated by `B0field=T`, and the magnitude of the background magnetic field can be controlled using the parameters `Bdip, Bquad, Boct, Busr`.
 The first